simonsobs/sisock/docs/source/components.rst

 g3-file-scanner
 ---------------
-This component will scan a directory for .g3 files, opening them and storing information about them required for the g3-reader DataNodeServer in a MySQL database.
+This component will scan a directory for .g3 files, opening them and storing information about them required for the g3-reader data server in a MySQL database.
 It scans at a given interval, defined as an environment variable.
 It also requires connection parameters for the SQL database, and a top level directory to scan.